harsha1001987/smjg/readme.md

 - Building interactive user interfaces with React.js
 - Managing data with MongoDB
 - Integrating real-time communication with WebSockets
-- Deploying applications on cloud platforms like Vercel and AWS/GCP
+- Deploying applications on cloud platforms like Vercel and AWS